The truth About Nuts & Seeds

 Cashew nuts, nutritional content includes vitamin K, vitamin E, Folate, vitamin B6, vitamin B3, vitamin B2, vitamin B1, and vitamin C. They are rich in monounsaturated fats.

 Sesame seeds are used as part of many health-promoting and anti-aging recipes.
 You can sprinkle these seeds in your cereals or any other dishes at mealtime.
 Sesame seeds are rich in calcium, magnesium, manganese, and zinc.

 Try mixing them with your yogurt or smoothie for a rich nutty flavor.
 In Japan, whole seeds are found in mixed greens and baked snacks.
 You will also find sesame seeds sprinkled over sushi rolls, my favorite dish.

 Black sesame seeds are also popularly used in Korean cooking to marinate meat and vegetables.

-Try a green chia smoothie.
-Blend 2 cups of spinach, 1.5 cups of water, and 2 tablespoons of chia seeds.
-Then, add one peeled orange, a cup of strawberries, and a cup of frozen blue berries and blend again.
+Try a green chia smoothie—blend 2 cups of spinach, 1.5 cups of water, and two tablespoons of chia seeds.
+Then, add one peeled orange, a cup of strawberries, and a cup of frozen blueberries and blend again.